 OSHA is responsible at the federal level for ensuring worker safety.
-OSHA sets federal standards for implementing workplace training, exposure limits, and safety procedures for the handling of hazardous substances and hazardous materials (as well as other hazards).
+OSHA sets federal standards for implementing workplace training, exposure limits, and safety procedures for the handling of hazardous substances (as well as other hazards).
 OSHA also establishes criteria by which each state can implement its own health and safety program.